Is the Chase Southwest Rapid Rewards Premier annual fee worth it?

-There are two other personal Southwest cards which currently have identical welcome bonuses – the Southwest Rapid Rewards® Priority Credit Card ($149 annual fee) and Southwest Rapid Rewards® Plus Credit Card ($69 annual fee).
+There are two other personal Southwest cards that currently have identical welcome bonuses, too – the Southwest Rapid Rewards® Priority Credit Card ($149 annual fee) and Southwest Rapid Rewards® Plus Credit Card ($69 annual fee).

 The Southwest Rapid Rewards Premier Card Is Worth It (But Consider Other Southwest Cards Too)